Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Yeah, maybe.

-He's continuing the game in his dream.
+You're continuing the game in his dream?

-Shooting dogs.
+Shooting dogs?

 I think this one's a bit more of a peaceful island.